briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             seventy- five dollars ($375.00) and not more than one thousand seventy-five dollars ($1,075).

-            4. _(4)_ In all cases, a suspension of the offender’s driver’s or commercial driver’s license or permit or nonresident operating privilege for a definite period of one to three years.
+            4. _(4)_ In all cases, a suspension of the offender's driver's or commercial driver's license or permit or nonresident operating privilege for a definite period of one to three years.
 The court may grant limited driving privileges relative to the suspension under Ohio R.C.
 4510.021 and 4510.13.
 The court may grant unlimited